SaiMani-Ritish/Study-on-AMD-Kria-SOM/README.md

 ## How to Read
 - You can view the uploaded document `Exploring the SoM Architecture with AMD Kria.pdf` directly in this repository.

-## 🔗 Authors
+## Author
-- Ayush Kumar Gupta
-- Kairatbek Davranbekov
 - Sai Mani Ritish Upadhyayula
-- Vidhiben Ashokbhai Vanani

 ## License
 This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 See the [LICENSE](LICENSE) file for more details.